ic-scm/openrevolution/README.md

 ```
 Returns error code (>127) or warning code (<128) (see brstm.h file for full list of error/warning codes). (unsigned char)

-You can then read information about the BRSTM from the variables you declared earlier.
+You can then read information about the BRSTM from your struct.

 Decode a small part of the audio data into a buffer:
 ```